Skip to main content

 1. Conduct Routine Inspections

-Forklift operators must conduct inspections of their forklifts before use.
-Daily checks can help identify any problems or defects with the forklift preventing any major accident from occurring.
-Management should pull out damaged forklifts from service until fully repaired.
+Forklift operators must inspect their forklifts before use.
+Daily checks can help identify problems or defects with the forklift, preventing major accidents.
+Management should remove damaged forklifts from service until they are fully repaired.

 OSHA recommends the following forklift safety checks to help determine any problems with the equipment:

-• Test the forklift’s operating controls, such as brakes, steering wheel, and others.
+• Test the forklift’s operating controls, such as brakes, steering wheel, etc.

 • Check the forklift’s upright (also known as mast), the part of the forklift that lifts, lowers, and positions the load, for any damage.
 Inspect mast and overhead guard.

-• There are several types of fluids used in a forklift, including hydraulic, brake, engine, fuel, and coolant.
+• A forklift uses several types of fluids, including hydraulic, brake, engine, fuel, and coolant.
 Check the fluid levels.

 • Check for any fluid leaks.